niftools/blender_niftools_addon/docs/user/features/textures/index.rst

 * The nif format only supports UV mapped textures, so only those will be exported.
 * GLSL mode is enabled on import/export, but should be enabled manually otherwise to give correct viewport preview.
-* Relative paths for textures are often used, eg. \Texture\..\.. which should be adjusted so Blender can render in the viewport.
+* Relative paths for textures are often used, eg. /Texture/../.. which should be adjusted so Blender can render in the viewport.

 Requirements
 ~~~~~~~~~~~~